-Bit Description action to take e for the protection ion (PRACT): The protection information action field indicates the on information.
-This field is only used if the namespace is formatted nformation.
+Bit Description action to tak Protection Information Action (PRACT): The protection information action field indicates the action to take for the protection information.
+This field is only used if the namespace is formatted to use end-to-end protection information.
 Refer to section 8.3.
-03 PRACT Value Metadata Size Description 1b 8 Bytes The protection information is stripped (read) or inserted (write).
-1b > 8 Bytes The protection information is passed (read) or replaces the first or last 8 bytes of the metadata (write).
-0b any The protection information is passed (read and write).
-Protection Information Check (PRCHK): The protection information check field fields that need to be checked as part of end-to-end data protection processing.
-Thi used if the namespace is formatted to use end-to-end protection information.
-Refer to Bit Definition 02:00 02 If set to '1' enables protection information checking of the Guard field.
+03 PRACT Metadata Value Size Description 1b 8 Bytes The protection information is stripped (read) or inserted (write).
+1b The protection information is passed (read) or replaces the first or last 8 bytes of the metadata (write).
+0b any The protection information is passed (read and write). fields that ne eed to be checked amespace is form deck (PRCHK): The protection information check field indicates the das part of end-to-end data protection processing.
+This field is only natted to use end-to-end protection information.
+Refer to section 8.3.
+Bit Definition 02:00 02 If set to '1' enables protection information checking of the Guard field.
 If cleared to '0', the Guard field is not checked.
-If set to '1' enables protection information checking of the Application Tag field.
+01 If set to '1' enables protection information checking of the Application Tag field.
 If cleared to '0', the Application Tag field is not checked.
 00 If set to '1' enables protection information checking of the Logical Block Reference Tag field.
 If cleared to '0', the Logical Block Reference Tag field is not checked.